Christen Press: 2017

-2018
+2018: CONCACAF Women's Championship

 Press was named to the roster for the 2018 SheBelieves Cup in February.
 The United States won the tournament for the second time.

 After she was traded against her wishes to the Houston Dash, Press declined to join the team and was reportedly considering multiple offers from Swedish clubs.
-She was subsequently left off the U.S roster for a set of friendlies against Mexico in April 2018, with head coach Jill Ellis stating: "We've had several conversations and [Press] understands our expectations are that a consistent training and match environment for a professional is an important factor for selection into women's national team rosters...I am certain that once Christen transitions to a new team, she will embrace being back on the pitch and will help her team be successful."
+She was subsequently left off the U.S. roster for a set of friendlies against Mexico in April 2018, with head coach Jill Ellis stating: "We've had several conversations and [Press] understands our expectations are that a consistent training and match environment for a professional is an important factor for selection into women's national team rosters...I am certain that once Christen transitions to a new team, she will embrace being back on the pitch and will help her team be successful."

 After signing with Kopparbergs/Göteborg FC at the end of March, Press was called up to the next United States camp in June for a set of friendlies against China.
-On June 12, Press became the 37th female player in U.S history to play in 100 games for the US Women's National Team.
+On June 12, Press became the 37th female player in U.S. history to play in 100 games for the US Women's National Team.
 She had two assists in the game as the United States won 2–1.
 On August 31, Press was honored for her 100th cap during a friendly against Chile in her hometown of Los Angeles and captained the team.
 She scored a goal in the 59th minute and the United States won 3–0.

 In September, Press was named to the 20-player squad for the 2018 CONCACAF Women's Championship.
 She recorded a goal and two assists in a 5–0 victory over Panama in the group stage.
 The United States won their second consecutive CONCACAF Championship and earned a berth to the 2019 FIFA Women's World Cup in France.

-2019
+2019: FIFA Women's World Cup

 In January 2019, Press scored the only goal in a 1–0 victory over Spain in a friendly in Alicante.
 At the 2019 SheBelieves Cup she assisted on Alex Morgan's goal, one minute after entering the game.
 A month later in a friendly against Belgium, Press recorded 3 assists in a 6–0 victory.